Pollinator Promenade

 The Pollinator Promenade

-We first started rush milkweed on the grounds in 2019, and we added some landscaping near the church entrance in 2023.
+We first started helping our pollinators by planting rush milkweed on the grounds in 2019, and we added some landscaping near the church entrance in 2023.

-Envisioned as a multi-year effort, the major Pollinator Promenade work starts in the Fall of 2024, encompassing the entire area in front of the building and patio.
+Envisioned as a multi-year effort, the major Pollinator Promenade work started in the Fall of 2024, encompassing the entire area in front of the building and patio.

 Sweat Bees